EV Charging Cost in Michigan (2026)

 Is charging an EV cheap in Michigan?+−

-Michigan sits above the US average of 16.5¢/kWh, so home charging costs more than in low-rate states, but at about 5.5¢ per mile it still beats gas.
-A 28-mpg gas car costs about 11¢ a mile.
+Michigan sits above the US average of 16.5¢/kWh, so home charging costs more than in low-rate states.
+At about 5.5¢ per mile it still undercuts the roughly 11¢ per mile a 28-mpg gas car costs.

 What does public fast charging cost in Michigan?+−

-Public DC fast charging typically runs 40–50¢/kWh across the US, roughly three times a home rate.
+Public DC fast charging typically runs 40–50¢/kWh across the US, about 2.5 times a typical home rate.
 It is fine for road trips and expensive as a routine.
-Home charging on Michigan’s 19.2¢ rate is far cheaper.
+Home charging on Michigan’s 19.2¢ rate is the cheaper habit.

 Is it cheaper to charge an EV or buy gas in Michigan?+−